 The Company's Constitution provides for the appointment of a minimum of three directors and up to a maximum of twelve.
-At the date of this report, the Company has six directors comprising one Executive and five Non-Executive directors.
-The Chairman of the Board and the Chairman of the Board's Committees' are Non-Executive directors.
+At the date of this report, the Company has five directors comprising one Executive and four Non-Executive directors.